25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Water + Tissue Paper Dye

 This activity is an engaging way to explore color mixing with torn paper.
-Your toddler can tear colored tissue paper or crepe paper.
+Your child can tear colored tissue paper or crepe paper.
 Then place the pieces on a sheet of white paper.

-Offer your toddler a paintbrush and a container with a bit of water.
-Show your toddler how to drip or brush water on the tissue paper.
+Offer a paintbrush and a container with a bit of water.
+Show your child how to drip or brush water on the tissue paper.
 The color from the tissue paper will start to bleed onto the white paper.

 You can either remove the tissue paper now or let it dry first.
 Either way, in the end, you have a science experiment turned into a colorful piece of art.